The Cornwall We Want

 A Cornwall where local people count

-by Peter11, almost 4 years ago
+by Peter11, over 4 years ago

 I feel that local people have been well and truly forgotten.
 All I read in the local media is about tourists and second homes.
 What about those of us who live and work here, from generations of others who have done the same?
 The council doesn't seem to want to listen to our concerns about what we actually see happening to the place where we live.
 It's being abused and that is plain for all to see.
 A reckless choice has been made to go down the path of massed tourism which is damaging in the extreme.
 I have no...
 Continue reading